Skew-symmetric approximations of posterior distributions: 3. Theoretical properties of skew-symmetric approximations

+\begin{jrssremark}{Remark 6} All the rates presented in Theorem~\ref{teo_3} and Remark~\ref{sym_rate_sqrt} rely on bounds which are guaranteed to vanish also when the dimension $d$ grows with the sample size $n$, as long as \smash{$d=o(n^{1/3})$}, up to a poly-log term.
+This condition is common in high-dimensional studies of Gaussian approximations \citep[][]{panov2015finite,spokoiny2023inexact,spokoiny2025accuracy}.
+However, unlike these asymptotic studies, the rates presented in Theorem~\ref{teo_3} vanish with $n$ (or even \smash{$n^2$}), up to a poly-log term, instead of \smash{$\sqrt{n}$}, for any fixed $d$.
+Finally, let us emphasize that the constants $c_0, c_{3}$ and $c_{4}$ in Theorem~\ref{teo_3} arise from specific technicalities in the proof that can be found in the Supplementary Material.
+For what concerns the interpretation of the rates in Theorem~\ref{teo_3}, the only key requirement is that $c_0, c_{3}$ and $c_{4}$ are fixed positive constants not depending on $n$ and $d$. \end{jrssremark}

-Note that $q^*_{\tilde{\btheta},1}(\btheta)$ is closely related to the skew--modal approximation recently introduced in \citet{durante2023skewed}.
-These two approximations share the same mode, covariance matrix of the Gaussian component, and order of convergence to the target posterior, but differ in the form of the skewness--inducing~factor.
-In \citet{durante2023skewed} this quantity is derived using asymptotic arguments that involve the evaluation of third--order log--likelihood derivatives at $\tilde \btheta$.
-Conversely, the perturbation factor $w^*_{\tilde \btheta}(\btheta)$ of the skew--symmetric approximating family introduced in this article depends only on the un--normalized posterior density,~and hence, is usually simpler to implement.
-Moreover, while the focus~of \citet{durante2023skewed} is on perturbing Gaussian approximations from the Laplace method to refine the classical Bernstein--von Mises theorem, the newly--proposed skew--symmetric approximations broadly apply to any symmetric density, beyond Gaussians centered at the \textsc{map}.
-Besides its practical consequences illustrated in Section~\ref{sec_4} below, this generality yields also theoretical gains which~are~evident~in~\eqref{tot:variatindist:map:sym2}.
-This latter result clarifies that the rates derived in \citet{durante2023skewed} can be further improved, while remaining in the skew--symmetric family, through the perturbation of more accurate symmetric approximations than~the~Gaussian~one.
+Note that ${q}_{n,\btheta_{\textsc{map}},(1)}$ is closely related to the skew-modal approximation recently introduced in \citet{durante2023skewed}.
+These two approximations share a similar symmetric component and the same order of convergence to the target posterior, but have different skewing factor.
+In \citet{durante2023skewed} such a quantity is derived using asymptotic arguments that involve the evaluation of third-order log-likelihood derivatives at $\btheta_{\textsc{map}}$.
+Conversely, the skewing factor $w_{n,\btheta_{\textsc{map}}}(\btheta)$ introduced in this article depends only on the un-normalized posterior density, and hence, is simpler to implement.
+Moreover, while the focus of \citet{durante2023skewed} is on perturbing Gaussian approximations from the Laplace method to refine the classical Bernstein--von Mises theorem, the proposed skew-symmetric approximations broadly apply to any symmetric density, beyond Gaussians centered at the MAP.
+Besides its practical benefits illustrated in Sections~\ref{sec_4} and \ref{sec_4_app} below, this generality yields also theoretical gains which are evident in \eqref{tot:variatindist:map:sym2}.
+This latter result clarifies that the theory in \citet{durante2023skewed} can be further expanded to higher-order approximations achieving faster convergence rates, while remaining within the skew-symmetric family.